lindaprotocol/documentation-en/docs/using_javatron/backup_restore.md

 **Note:**

 - **LevelDB** and **RocksDB** data are not interchangeable.
 The database type for a FullNode is specified by the `db.engine` configuration item in the configuration file, with selectable values being `LEVELDB` or `ROCKSDB`.
 - Internal transactions can be enabled/disabled through the configuration items `vm.saveInternalTx` or `vm.saveFeaturedInternalTx` in the configuration file.
 Internal transactions are saved only when `vm.saveInternalTx` is enabled.
 If `saveFeaturedInternalTx` is also enabled, all types of internal transactions will be saved; otherwise, only `call`, `create`, and `suicide` transactions will be saved.
-Affected interface: [`gettransactioninfobyid`](https://developers.tron.network/reference/gettransactioninfobyid-1)
+Affected interface: [`gettransactioninfobyid`](https://developers.linda.network/reference/gettransactioninfobyid-1)
 - Historical accont balances can be enabled/disabled through the configuration item `storage.balance.history.lookup` in the configuration file.
-Affected interface: [`getaccountbalance`](https://developers.tron.network/reference/getaccountbalance)
+Affected interface: [`getaccountbalance`](https://developers.linda.network/reference/getaccountbalance)

 #### Lite FullNode Data Snapshots

-The TRON network has supported **Lite FullNode** type nodes since the GreatVoyage-V4.1.0 version.
+The LINDA network has supported **Lite FullNode** type nodes since the GreatVoyage-V4.1.0 version.
 Compared to a regular FullNode, a Lite FullNode has a smaller database and faster startup speed because it only requires state data and necessary historical data to start.
 The table below lists the download addresses for Lite FullNode data snapshots.

 | Lite FullNode Node Data Source | Download Address | Description |
 | :----------------------------- | :--------------- | :---------- |